 Calgary Counselling Centre is a registered charitable organization committed to providing compassionate, professional, and affordable counselling services to Calgarians.

-This milestone year we have an extraordinary opportunity to double your impact with the generous support of the Auxilium Foundation, who will match donations, dollar for dollar, up to $100,000, until December 31.
+Until December 31, 2023 we have an extraordinary opportunity to double your impact with the generous support of the Auxilium Foundation, who will match donations, dollar for dollar, up to $100,000.